Academy 1-2-3 (cinema): Institute of Contemporary Arts

 By 1954, the writer John Berger could accuse the ICA of being "no more than a jazz club", since it had been organizing a series of historical introductory lectures to jazz; with the involvement of Elizabeth Lutyens and Eduardo Paolozzi jazz became part of the ICA culture; and even Melody Maker began advertising in the ICA's monthly bulletin.

+The cinema closed permanently on 2 April 1986, with final screenings of the films Dangerous Moves, The Empty Table, and The Wanderer.
+The building was demolished in February 1989 and replaced by office and retail development, which was vacant for many years.

 Marquee Club

 The Marquee Club opened in the basement (previously the Marquee Ballroom) on 19 April 1958.
 The Rollin' Stones played their first gig there on 12 July 1962.